Friedrich Nietzsche: Reception and legacy

-By World War I, Nietzsche had acquired a reputation as an inspiration for right-wing German militarism and leftist politics.
+By the time of the First World War Nietzsche had acquired a reputation as an inspiration for right-wing German militarism and leftist politics.
 German soldiers received copies of Thus Spoke Zarathustra as gifts during World War I. The Dreyfus affair provided a contrasting example of his reception: the French antisemitic Right labelled the Jewish and leftist intellectuals who defended Alfred Dreyfus as "Nietzscheans".
 Nietzsche had a distinct appeal for many Zionist thinkers around the start of the 20th century, most notable being Ahad Ha'am, Hillel Zeitlin, Micha Josef Berdyczewski, A.D.
-Gordon and Martin Buber, who went so far as to extoll Nietzsche as a "creator" and "emissary of life".
-Chaim Weizmann was a great admirer of Nietzsche; the first president of Israel sent Nietzsche's books to his wife, adding a comment in a letter that "This was the best and finest thing I can send to you."
+Gordon and Martin Buber, who went so far as to extol Nietzsche as a "creator" and "emissary of life".
+Chaim Weizmann, the first president of Israel, was a great admirer of Nietzsche; he sent Nietzsche's books to his wife, adding a comment in a letter that "This was the best and finest thing I can send to you."
 Israel Eldad, the ideological chief of the Stern Gang that fought the British in Palestine in the 1940s, wrote about Nietzsche in his underground newspaper and later translated most of Nietzsche's books into Hebrew.
 Eugene O'Neill remarked that Zarathustra influenced him more than any other book he ever read.
 He also shared Nietzsche's view of tragedy.
 The plays The Great God Brown and Lazarus Laughed are examples of Nietzsche's influence on him.
 The First International claimed Nietzsche as ideologically one of their own.
 From 1888 through the 1890s there were more publications of Nietzsche works in Russia than in any other country.
 Nietzsche was influential among the Bolsheviks.
 Among the Nietzschean Bolsheviks were Vladimir Bazarov, Anatoly Lunacharsky and Aleksandr Bogdanov.
-Nietzsche's influence on the works of Frankfurt School philosophers Max Horkheimer and Theodor W. Adorno can be seen in the Dialectic of Enlightenment.
-Adorno summed up Nietzsche's philosophy as expressing the "humane in a world in which humanity has become a sham".
+Nietzsche's influence on the works of the Frankfurt School philosophers Max Horkheimer and Theodor W. Adorno can be seen in the Dialectic of Enlightenment.
+Adorno encapsulated Nietzsche's philosophy as expressing the "humane in a world in which humanity has become a sham".